LieslW/data-structures-and-algorithms/python/docs/code-challenges/graph-business-trip/README.md

 ## Approach & Efficiency

-For this challenge, utilized lists, queues, and sets.
-First, enqueued everything into a queue than dequeued and appended to a list.
+For this challenge, first verified any matches within list and graph.
+Then checked neighbors and then incremented cost by edge's weight.
+However, if any of these steps were not verified, it returned false.
-The Big O Notation for this challenge is O(N) for both time and space.
+The Big O Notation for this challenge is O(N^2) for time and O(N) for space.

 ## Solution